-Ice makers have different water rates depending on the model and require the correct ice machine water filter to accommodate them.
+High volume ice makers have different water rates depending on the model and require the correct ice machine water filter to accommodate them.
 An undersized water filter on an ice machine that requires a higher flow rate will limit the amount of water that enters the unit.
-This can lead to small, malformed ice cubes or damage to the ice maker.
+This can lead to small, malformed ice cubes or damage to the industrial ice cube maker.

 The Different Types of Ice Machine Water Filters